verronpro/blog/_drafts/2025-11-09-monthly-commit-docs-as-code-guide.md

 ---
 layout: article
-title:  ""
+title: "Monthly Commit — Docs-as-Code Guide Integration"
-date:   202X-XX-XX 09:00:00
+date: 2025-11-09
-categories: []
+categories: [office-stamper]
 author: Joseph
 tags: [agility, craftsmanship, solo-maintainer, enterprise, platform, ci-cd, risk-management]
-description: ""
+description: "Elevating documentation to a first-class artifact with a versioned extension guide."
 ---

 Commit:
 [04e2de1](https://github.com/verronpro/office-stamper/commit/04e2de1)

 # Why this commit stands out

-Agility is about sustaining a pace of change without sacrificing shared understanding.
-In mature codebases, the bottleneck rarely sits in writing code; it’s in making intent legible to the next engineer (or your future self).
-This commit elevates documentation to a first‑class artifact by shipping a comprehensive, versioned guide showing how to build custom comment processors and placeholder resolvers.

-Instead of sprinkling tribal knowledge across issues and PR comments, the guide lives where it belongs: next to the code, referenced by package names, and updated in the same change set as the APIs.
-That is documentation‑as‑code in action.
-It shortens the “time to first extension,” trims back‑and‑forth on PRs, and makes it safer to refactor because examples and references evolve alongside the implementation.
+- Bottleneck in mature codebases is legibility of intent, not writing code.
+- Elevates documentation to a first-class artifact; guide lives next to the code and evolves in same PR.
+- Shortens "time to first extension" and trims back-and-forth on reviews.

 # What actually changed

-- A detailed AsciiDoc tutorial explains the extension model:
+- Detailed AsciiDoc tutorial for `CommentProcessor`, `ObjectResolver`, etc.
-  `CommentProcessor`, `AbstractCommentProcessor`, `ObjectResolver`,
-  `StringResolver<T>`, and `ExpressionResolver`.

-- It points readers to wiring components (`CommentProcessorRegistry`, `CommentProcessors`, and `DocxStamperConfiguration`) so they can navigate from concept to code in seconds.
+- Points readers to wiring components for rapid concept-to-code navigation.

-- The guide includes copy‑pastable snippets that compile against the public API, encouraging learning by doing.
+- Includes copy-pastable snippets that compile against public APIs.

-Taken together, this turns our extension points into a discoverable, teachable surface.
-New contributors can implement a processor like `watermark("CONFIDENTIAL")` or a resolver for custom value types without spelunking through internals.
+- Integrated into Maven/Asciidoctor build to catch link rot early.

 # Craftsmanship and Agile impact

-- Build the “pit of success.”
-A clear path for extensions reduces misuse, narrows the bug surface, and accelerates feature delivery.
+- Build the "pit of success": clear path for extensions reduces misuse and accelerates delivery.

-- Treat docs like code: version them, review them, and ship them atomically with the changes they explain.
-Your Definition of Done should call this out explicitly.
+- Treat docs like code: version, review, and ship atomically with API changes.

-- Prefer intent‑revealing examples over exhaustive prose.
-Small, runnable snippets act as tests for documentation; they break when APIs drift.
+- Intent-revealing examples: small, runnable snippets act as documentation tests.

-This is also about feedback loops.
-When a developer gets stuck, their question often reveals a docs gap.
-By keeping the guide in the repo, we can patch those gaps in minutes and keep the whole team moving.
+# Solo-maintainer + Enterprise value
+- Scaling answers: guide turns repeated explanations into linkable artifacts.
+- Risk reduction: clarifies supported vs. internal APIs for enterprise adopters.
+- Asynchronous collaboration: teams can implement extensions on their schedule.

-# How to apply this in your team
+# How to apply

-- Co‑locate documentation next to the code it explains.
-If a symbol moves, update the docs in the same PR.
+- Co-locate documentation next to the code; update both in the same PR.

-- Start with a “golden path” tutorial: one end‑to‑end, minimal example per extension point.
-Link to it from Javadoc and the README.
+- Start with a "golden path" tutorial per extension point.

-- Automate docs in CI.
-Treat link checks and AsciiDoc builds like tests so drift is detected early.
+- Automate docs in CI: treat link checks and builds like tests.

-- Encourage documentation pull requests from reviewers.
-If a line of code sparks a “why,” the answer belongs in the guide.

 # What to watch out for

-- Keep examples small and idiomatic.
-Long, kitchen‑sink snippets age quickly and clog refactors.
+- Snippet size: keep examples small and idiomatic to avoid refactor friction.

-- Avoid duplicating API explanations across Javadoc, site docs, and comments.
-Prefer a single source and link to it.
+- Duplication: prefer a single source (Javadoc vs. site) and link between them.

-This commit is a force multiplier: it doesn’t add new runtime features, but it increases the organization’s capacity to ship them.
-That’s agility practiced through documentation‑as‑code and careful developer experience design.